-In this guide, you'll learn your way around the AR Studio interface.
+In this guide, you'll learn your way around the Spark AR Studio interface.

-This is the middle section of the interface.
-See and work with the effect you're building here.
+This is the middle section of the Spark AR Studio interface.
+You can see and work with the effect you're building here.

 This is also where you'd insert an element that will make your effect respond to the person using it, or someone's environment.
-For example, a face tracker if you want to build an effect that responds to someone's face, or a plane tracker if you want to build an effect in someone's surroundings.
+For example a face tracker if you want to build an effect that responds to someone's face.

 Use this tab to create layers.
 Find out more about using layers in your effects.

-Click + to create assets in AR Studio, and add your own assets to your project.
-You can add your own textures, materials, 3D models, animations and audio files here.
+Click Add Assets to create assets or add your own.
+You can add textures, materials, 3D models, animations and audio files here.

-To open the Patch Editor, go to View in the menu bar and select Show Patch Editor.
+To open or close the Patch Editor or console, click to View in the menu bar and select either:

 Both the Patch Editor and Console will open at the bottom of the screen: